kradolfer/quickdraw-image-recognition/README.md

 # quickdraw-image-recognition
-Comparing different machine learning algorithms to classify drawings made in the game 'Quick, draw!'.
+Comparing different machine learning algorithms in Python to classify drawings made in the game 'Quick, draw!'.

 ### Results: